devsar/django-drf-vuejs/README.md

     - Directory `api`: Here is the Django + DRF project (the `backend`).
     - Drirectory `frontend`: Here is the Vuejs project.

-# Code the backend
+# Code the backend (to install requirements locally in your HOST)

   - Install `pipenv` with your distro package manager, or as you prefer.
   - In the same directory where `Pipfile` and `Pipfile.lock` exists, run: `pipenv install`
   - Done, now you are able to add your bugs at `src/api`

-# Code the frontend
+# Code the frontend (to install requirements locally in your HOST)
 You need to have `vue-cli` installed.
 To install it follow this instructions:

   - Create a directory where `npm i -g ...` will be installed.
 Run: `mkdir ~/.npm-global`